mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

       $currency['thousands_separator']
     );

-Number format will turn the decimal amount into more human readable format.
+Number format will turn the decimal amount into a more human readable format.
 The decimal amount is rounded to the currency's specifications.
 Decimals, decimals separator, and thousands separator are defined in currency components because they are parameters of the `number_format()` function.

 Now that the price number has been converted to decimals and formatted it is wrapped with the other currency display options.
 Commerce handles this by utilizing the `t()` function and its keyword substitution.